-Rail is a pillar of the European decarbonized mobility offers: it therefore needs to be seamlessly integrated into the European mobility ecosystem in order to provide easy access to door to door mobility for both people and goods.
-This transforming-project will enable a transition to decarbonized end-to-end mobility for people and goods operating across all transport modes.
+Rail is a pillar of the European decarbonised mobility offers: it therefore needs to be seamlessly integrated into the European mobility ecosystem in order to provide easy and/or timely access to door to door mobility for both people and goods.
+This transforming project will enable a transition to decarbonised end-to-end mobility for people and goods operating across all transport modes.
 To achieve this, it will develop three essential capabilities:

-- Adjust the available mobility supply to mobility demand, by monitoring flows of "anonymized" people & goods moving within and between cities and regions, and developing services offerings enabling a better adaptation of the multimodal offer to the actual demand, taking into account the characteristics of each mode. - Improve the integration of rail into the European mobility ecosystem, developing further interfaces with the other modes, both physically in passenger stations and multimodal freight hubs and digitally to enhance multi-modal coordination and real time monitoring. - Provide end-users seamless access to all services associated with their multi-modal journey or logistics chain, pushing for coordination with similar initiatives from other sectors to foster alignment and market uptake.
-This aspect can be seen as a technical enabler of the Mobility as a Service (MaaS) paradigm.
+- Adjust the available mobility supply to mobility demand, by monitoring flows of "anonymised" people & goods moving within and between cities and regions, and developing services offerings enabling a better adaptation of the multimodal offer to the actual demand, taking into account the characteristics of each mode. - Improve the integration of rail into the European mobility ecosystem, developing further interfaces with the other modes, both physically in passenger stations and multimodal freight hubs and digitally to enhance multi-modal coordination and real time monitoring. - Provide end-users seamless access to all services associated with their multi-modal journey or logistics chain, pushing for coordination with similar initiatives from other sectors to foster alignment and market uptake.
+This aspect can be seen as a technical and organisational enabler of the Mobility as a Service (MaaS) paradigm.

-This transforming project builds upon Shift2Rail IP4 outcomes and has its main design collaboration with TP1 - Connected and open rail framework for the European mobility.
-Additionally, it makes use of the simulation environment offered by TP3 - Railways Digital Twin, Simulation and Virtualization, and provides tools for TP6 - Non-Traditional and Emerging Transport Models and Systems, TP8 - Rail as the backbone of a green freight logistics and TP9 - Network Management, Planning and Control activities.
+This transforming project builds upon Shift2Rail IP4 outcomes and has its main design collaboration with TP3 - Connected and Open Rail Framework for European Mobility.
+Additionally, it makes use of the simulation environment offered by TP9 - Railways Digital Twin, Simulation and Virtualisation, rely on and complement TP4 - Network Management, Planning and Control activities, and provides tools for TP8 - Non-Traditional and Emerging Transport Models and Systems, TP2 - Rail as the Backbone of a Green Freight Logistic Chain.

-Challenges of the Transforming Project
+→ Challenges of the Transforming Project

-The challenge is to strengthen the integration of rail into the digitalized, decarbonized mobility offer supply, so that it becomes a truly compelling player in the market for people & goods mobility:
+The challenge is to strengthen the integration of rail into the digitalised, decarbonised mobility offer supply, so that it becomes a truly compelling player in the market for people & goods mobility: